Islc12/Islc12/README.md

 - Complete my BS in Computer Science
 - Complete a rewrite of OkeusStrike in **C**
-- Expand WTop to support live DNS/port resolution and filtering
+- Expand WTop to support live interaction - potentially doing a rewrite in C# at a much later date

 ---

-## Let's Connect
+## Contact Info

 - Email: [richrsmith@proton.me](mailto:richrsmith@proton.me)
 - Social: [LinkedIn](https://www.linkedin.com/in/rrsmith52324)

 ---

-> *"When its your time, its your time." - Cherokee Company, 2nd platoon 1st squad, 1st Battalion 5th Marine Regiment, 1st Marine Division*
+> *"When it's your time, it's your time." - Cherokee 2-1, 1st Bn, 5th Marines*